Injuries Caused by Being Struck by an Object

 It is not only falling objects that injure workers.
 Some jobsites involve objects being thrown, sometimes at strong speeds.
 Sports industries, shooting ranges, and the like come with the potential danger of being hit by a flying object.
 These accidents can cause serious injury such as traumatic brain injury and paralysis.Preventing Employees from Being Hit by Objects

 There are several steps employers can take to protect workers from sustaining injuries due to falling or flying objects.
 These can include requiring the use of protective headgear in occupations where its use is warranted, developing a safety protocol and actively enforcing it, and closely supervising all employees.
 Employers should also take care to thoroughly train all employees and allow adequate breaks.
 It is vital that all time expectations be realistic and not lead to the employee acting in haste, as this frequently results in mistakes being made and people getting hurt.The Importance of Having a Skilled Workers’ Compensation Attorney

 A skilled workers’ compensation attorney will ensure that you receive the maximum amount of benefits afforded to you under Maine law.
 If you go it alone, it will be difficult for you to know whether you are receiving the correct amount of money or whether you are taking advantage of all of the various types of benefits afforded under the law.

 Workers’ compensation is a no-fault system.
 Accordingly, even if you played a role in your accident, you can receive compensation.Maine Employee Rights Group: Top Recovery for All Injured Workers

 At Maine Employee Rights Group, we care about the working people of Maine and strive to ensure that all our injured clients receive top compensation and proper medical treatment.
 We operate on a contingency fee basis and offer several convenient meeting locations across the State.
-Call us today at 1 207.874.0905 for a free initial consultation.
+Call us today at 1 207.874.0905 for an initial consultation.